jaicab/Paraxify.js/README.md

 ##How does it work?

 1. Start with a centered background image bigger than the element it's been set on.
-2. Add the `paraxify` class to the elements that you want to __paraxify__.
+2. Add the paraxify class to the elements that you want to paraxify.
+	.paraxify{
+	  background-attachment: fixed;
+	  background-position: center center;
+	  background-size: cover;
+	}
+3. Now just start the JavaScript part: myParaxify = paraxify();
+4. Ready to go!
+You should see the background images parallaxing.

-3. As long as the background is `fixed`, the images will **scroll all the hidden part** accordingly to the scroll position.
+As long as the background is fixed, the images will scroll all the hidden part accordingly to the scroll position.
+This way you can control when it's active or not just switching the background-attachment property on CSS to scroll.

-This way you can control when it's active or not just switching the `background-attachment` property on CSS to scroll.
-And the speed is determined by the difference between the element's height and the image's.
+The speed is determined by the difference between the element's height and the image's.

+I wanted the background to be fixed so it creates a nice pure CSS parallax effect in case the JavaScript is not supported or disabled in the browser.
+Go on, try disabling JavaScript!

+I had performance in mind when I built this plugin, so only the visibe photos are scrolled.

 ##Advanced use
 You can set another selector class or any other actually.
 The `paraxify` function has two parameters:

-	var parallax = paraxify('selector', {
+	var myParaxify = paraxify('selector', {
 		speed: 1
 	});

 On `selector` you can set any selector, but a class is more retro compatible.
 Also, you can set a speed from 0 to 1.
 The lower the speed, the less distance the background is gonna move.
 This speed is always proportional to the difference between the image's height and the element's.

 For now speed is the only thing you can configure, but there'll be more stuff on the future.

+At last but not least, you can access all the background info that paraxify calculates on real time.
+Type this in your console and you'll see:

+	myParaxify.photos

 ##TODO